 A.: I do not doubt it because your mind is sharpened, but I suggest that you continue this interview at another time and, above all, I invite you to come back often to consult the blog in which I intend to express myself regularly, especially in video.

 Q.: Thank you very much, Mr. Stiennon.

-A. : Your welcome.
+A.: Your welcome.
 But I just want to say one last little thing.
 In traditional structures, we listen to the elders.
 They make little noise and are often withdrawn.
 The young people come to them, they listen to them, and the elders then show them.
 It is also the elders who are asked for advice on all the important things in life as well as spirituality.

-It is very surprising to me that people under 40 years of age are able to act as experts in the spiritual field.
+It is very surprising to me that people under 40 years of age can act as experts in the spiritual field.
 They very often give explanations and advice on things that are visibly beyond them.
 They are even for some spiritual coaches, but it is quickly apparent that their life experience is quite insufficient and that their words lack wisdom.
 On the other hand, it is enough for me and a few friends to read them to see that they have not experienced anything serious.

-Funny to see that mothers or ordinary individuals who have reached a certain level in the practice of Phosphenism know more about initiation than many guides, so-called spiritual masters or self-proclaimed authors.
+Funny to see that mothers or ordinary individuals who have reached a certain level in the practice of Phosphenism know more about initiation than many guides, so-called spiritual masters, or self-proclaimed authors.
 People seem to be in awe as soon as someone presents themselves as “awake” and looks like a swami.
 This sounds much more like emotional comfort than initiation practice.
-People expect everything from the “Guru”… so let’s roll up our sleeves.
+People expect everything from the “Guru”.
+So, let’s roll up our sleeves.
 There are many awake “sleeping” ones.

 For me, only one-word counts, it is practice.
 That doesn’t deceive.
 In practice, students are confronted with only one reality: the experimentation.
 Spending hours in lectures is useless.
 You have to demonstrate what you teach.
 That’s what phosphenists do: they come and experiment.